Climate of New York City: Precipitation

-New York City sees frequent, heavy rainfall which averages 49.9 in annually.
-Spring is the wettest season.
-February is the driest month.
+New York City averages 49.9 in annually.
+Spring is the wettest season and February is the driest month.
 Every single month in the city's recorded history has reported some rainfall, showing the variability of the climate.
+On occasion, tropical systems can drop heavy rainfall.
 The record for days without rain, is 36 consecutive days, between October 10 and November 13, 1924.
 The most rainfall in 24 hours was 8.28 in on September 23, 1882.

-The city sees snow, primarily in winter.
-It sometimes snows in late autumn and early spring.
+Annually, most snow in New York City occurs from December through late March.
 Snowfall averages 29.8 in per year but is highly variable between winter seasons.
 The most snowfall was 27.3 in on January 23, 2016.